stackbit-themes/stackbit-examples/README.md

 ## Minimal Starters

-Starters are basic Stackbit projects that bring some specific combination of _the basics_.
+Starters are basic Netlify Create projects that bring some specific combination of _the basics_.
 These are good starting points for developers and easy to get around.

 | Example                                                                             | Description                                                 |
 | :---------------------------------------------------------------------------------- | :---------------------------------------------------------- |